graphql/graphiql/packages/graphiql/README.md

 - `variables`: an optional GraphQL string to use as the initial displayed query variables, if `undefined` is provided, the stored variables will be used.

-- `headers`: an optional GraphQL string to use as the initial displayed request headers, if `undefined` is provided, the stored headers will be used.
+- `headers`: an optional GraphQL string to use as the initial displayed request headers. if not defined, it will default to the stored headers if `shouldPersistHeaders` is enabled.

 - `operationName`: an optional name of which GraphQL operation should be executed.